 Our contribution is twofold.
-Firstly, we respond to calls for more nuanced interpretations of AI for management learners.
-We build on the literature on metaphor (Audebrand, 2010; Driver, 2017; Schoeneborn et al., 2016; Springborg and Sutherland, 2015) and ideas from the study of STIs (Jasanoff and Kim, 2015) to show how an extended symbiosis metaphor captures different human-AI imaginaries.
-Whereas Belhoste and Dimitrova (2024) advocate engagement with geopolitics, and Tennent et al. (2020) encourage historical consciousness, we therefore highlight the need for management learners to engage with sociotechnical imaginaries to develop reflexive positions towards technology.
+First, we respond to calls for more nuanced interpretations of AI for management learners.
+We build on the literature on metaphor (Audebrand, 2010; Driver, 2017; Schoeneborn et al., 2016; Springborg and Sutherland, 2016) and ideas from the study of STIs (Jasanoff and Kim, 2015) to show how an extended symbiosis metaphor captures different human-AI imaginaries.
+Whereas Belhoste and Dimitrova (2024) advocate engagement with geopolitics, and Tennent et al. (2020) encourage historical consciousness, we therefore highlight the need for management learners to engage with STIs to develop reflexive positions toward technology.
 This expands the focus of management reflexivity from the past, and from different political geographies, to include imagined futures and their sociotechnical possibilities.

-Secondly, we contribute to an understanding of the value of fiction in management learning (Biehl, 2023; Buchanan and Hällgren, 2018).
-We explain how different sociotechnical imaginaries and their structuring metaphors can be explored through the interpretations of multiple movies.
+Second, we contribute to an understanding of the value of fiction in management learning (Biehl, 2023; Buchanan and Hällgren, 2019).
+We explain how different STIs, and their structuring metaphors can be explored through the interpretations of multiple movies.
 This opens up learners' imagination to desirable and undesirable futures, allowing for reflexivity and original management thinking about new technology.